Shaptic/Zenderer/README.md

 All engine assets are stored in the `data` folder of the repository.
-If you are using Visual Studio in junction with *Zenderer* for your project, the included project file will automatically transfer the contents of the `data` folder to your expected output directory.
-In `Release` mode, it will attempt to generate documentation, but this will likely fail on your system and is totally okay.
+If you are using Visual Studio in junction with *Zenderer* for your project, the included project file will automatically transfer the contents of the `data` folder to the `Zenderer` folder of your expected output directory.
+You can see the various `ZENDERER_*_PATH` `#define`s sprinkled throughout the code to get an idea of where the engine will search for certain resources.
+For example, shader files are expected to be in `Zenderer/shaders/*`.
+In `Release` mode, the project will attempt to generate documentation, but this will likely fail on your system and is totally okay.
 I use this for myself internally to update the Doxygen docs.

 #### More Info ####